South Salt Lake, Utah: Transportation

 I-15, I-80, and SR-201 intersect in the northwestern portion of the city.
 This interchange is known locally as the "Spaghetti Bowl" due to its complex array of on and off ramps, which extend to several other city roads in the area.
 US-89 runs north-to-south along State Street through the heart of South Salt Lake, serving as the primary commercial corridor and includes an interchange at I‑80.
 SR-171 (3300 South) traverses the city east-to-west, with an interchange at I‑15.
 SR-71 (South 700 East) runs along the southern part of the east border of the city and also has an interchange at I‑80.

 Utah Transit Authority's (UTA) TRAX light rail runs through the city at about 200 West, with 3 stations located within the city limits.
 All three of the TRAX lines (Blue, Red, and Green) enter the city from the north at Central Pointe station.
-(The UTA Police Department was located at the Central Pointe station until it moved to its new location at the Murray Central station in July 2016.)
+(The UTA Police Department was located at the Central Pointe station until it moved to its new location at Murray Central station in July 2016.)
 From Central Pointe station the Green Line heads west to West Valley City while both the Blue and Red lines continue south to stop at the Millcreek station before leaving the city just south of the Meadowbrook station.
 UTA also has several local bus routes that run through the city, many of which stop every fifteen minutes.

 In December 2013, the S Line streetcar (formerly known as Sugar House Streetcar) opened for service.
 The S Line was built along an existing rail line just south of 2100 South (the northern border of the city) from the Central Pointe station to the Sugar House neighborhood in southeastern Salt Lake City.
 In addition to Central Pointe station, the S Line will include stops at South Main Street (South Salt Lake City station), South 300 East (300 East station), and South 500 East (500 East station) before leaving the city.
 Although operated by UTA, the S Line is a joint project between South Salt Lake, Salt Lake City, and UTA.

-Sites
+Notable sites

 One of South Salt Lake's most notable and historic buildings is the Columbus Center.
 Originally a school around the turn of the 20th century, it was later used as a daycare center beginning in the 1950s.
 After being condemned in the late 1980s, it was renovated and expanded to include a branch of the Salt Lake County Library System as well as an auditorium, senior center and several other facilities.